stdare/emailAddressGenerator/README.md

 The original data may exist in 'firstname surname' OR 'surname, firstname' format.
 The script will recognise the data format and convert each line of the .csv accordingly.

 There is no provision (yet) to manage errors/complexities in name format (such as missing space in the comma format or surnames with a space).
-I may do this in subsequent versions - for a challenge more than anything.  split() doesn't seem to work as expected for some reason.
+I may do this in subsequent versions - for a challenge more than anything.
+The split() method doesn't seem to work as expected for some reason.